-We have entered into agreements with each of our executive officers providing for the payment of severance benefits in the event of a qualifying termination of employment following a change of control of Nabi.
+We have entered into agreements with our executive officers and certain former executive officers providing for the payment of severance benefits in the event of a qualifying termination of employment within a specified period of time following, and in certain circumstances preceding, a change of control of Nabi.
 Nabi's obligation to provide severance benefits in connection with a change of control is conditioned upon the executive's execution of a separation agreement containing a release of claims against Nabi.